Remarkable upper bounds for interpolation error constants on triangles: Extension to continuously distributed triangles

-In the following, we show that when evaluations of $C_j(T_{a,b})$ have been obtained for two triangles of slightly different shapes, we can also obtain a slightly milder evaluation for triangles of intermediate shapes between.
+In the following, we show that when evaluations of $C_j(T_{a,b})$ have been obtained for two triangles with slightly different shapes, we can also obtain a slightly milder evaluation for triangles with intermediate shapes.

-Specifically, the purpose of this section is to prove the following two theorems: \begin{theorem} It holds that
+Specifically, this section proves the following two theorems. \begin{theorem} It holds that

 \end{theorem}

 \begin{theorem} It holds that